genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/5-grid-pro-renderers.md

 title: Grid Pro - Renderers
 keywords: [web, web components, grid, grid pro, renderers]
 tags:
     - web
     - web components
     - grid
     - grid pro
     - renderers
 ---

-When dealing with data, you usually have to render the data in a way that is meaningful to the user.
-This is the purpose of the `grid-pro-renderers`.
-The rendering can vary from one column to another, from boolean typed columns that need to be rendered as a `checkbox` to a column that needs to be rendered as a percentage.
+The `grid-pro-renderers` enable you to render data in a way that is meaningful to the user.
+You can render each column differently and individually.

 We currently support the following scenarios:

-- **`no renderer`**: when no renderer is specified in a Column Definition, the column will be rendered as a string (raw value). <br /><br />
+- `no renderer`.
+When this is specified in a Column Definition, the column is rendered as a string (raw value). <br /><br />
-  *This may be affected if the `auto-cell-renderer-by-type` prop in the target Grid Pro is set to `true`*
+*This may be affected if the `auto-cell-renderer-by-type` property in the target Grid Pro is set to `true`*

-- **`built-in renderer`**: we currently have two cell renderers that are ready to use (**Actions Menu** and **Boolean**).
-You can use them by specifying the `cellRenderer` property and referencing them directly, or, in the `boolean` (more to be added) case, it can be configured automatically if the target Grid Pro is correctly configured. <br /><br />
+- `built-in renderer`.
+There are two cell renderers that are ready to use (**Actions Menu** and **Boolean**).
+You can use them by specifying the `cellRenderer` property and referencing them directly, You can also configure `boolean` automatically if the target Grid Pro is correctly configured. <br /><br />
 *This may be affected if the `auto-cell-renderer-by-type` prop in the target Grid Pro is set to `false`*

-- **`custom renderer`**: can be either a function or a full custom component.
-See the [Genesis Grid Pro Cell](../../../../../web/web-components/grids/grid-pro/grid-pro-genesis-cell/) section or [Genesis Columns Definition](../grid-pro-genesis-column) for more info and examples.
+- `custom renderer`.
+This can be either a function or a full custom component.
+See the [Genesis Grid Pro Cell](../../../../../web/web-components/grids/grid-pro/grid-pro-genesis-cell/) section or [Genesis Columns Definition](../grid-pro-genesis-column) for more informaion and examples.

 ## Built-in examples

-We currently support the following built-in cell renderers:
+There are two built-in cell renderers:

 - [`boolean`](#boolean)
 - [`actionsMenu`](#actionsmenu)